pqcfox/mastiff/README.md

 ## Why are you doing this?

 First, the history of VLIW is fascinating.

-From its humble start...
+...